hellium01/presto/presto-docs/src/main/sphinx/functions/json.rst

     Casting to ``BOOLEAN``, ``TINYINT``, ``SMALLINT``, ``INTEGER``,
     ``BIGINT``, ``REAL``, ``DOUBLE`` or ``VARCHAR`` is supported.
-    Casting to ``ARRAY`` and ``MAP`` is supported when the element type of the array is one of the supported types, or when the key type of the map is ``VARCHAR`` and value type of the map is one of the supported types.
+    Casting to ``ARRAY`` and ``MAP`` is supported when the element type of the array is one of the supported types, or when the key type of the delegatedMap is ``VARCHAR`` and value type of the delegatedMap is one of the supported types.
     Behaviors of the casts are shown with the examples below::

         SELECT CAST(JSON 'null' AS VARCHAR); -- NULL